sr99622/Cayenue/README.md

 The motion detector measures the difference between two consecutive frames by calculating the percentage of pixels that have changed.
 If that result is over a threshold value, an alarm is triggered.
 The Diff check box will show a visualization of the differential pixel map that is used by the calculation.
 The status bar will light green to red as the value of the algorithm result increases.
 The Gain slider can amplify or attenuate the result to adjust the sensitivity of the detector.
 Higher Gain slider values increase the sensitivity of the detector.

 Motion detection systems are prone to false alarms due to the indiscriminate nature of the analysis.
 They can be useful in settings where motion is limited, such as a controlled indoor environment.
-They are not recommended for general use, expecially in outdoor settings.
+They are not recommended for general use, especially in outdoor settings.

 ---
 &nbsp;